History Files

 The Persian Gulf gave Sumerian city states a level of access to Omani copper mines.
 This supply was crucial to the region's newly-developed bronze technology.
 Texts begin referring increasingly to a 'land of Dilmun' as an important trading partner with southern Mesopotamia.
 It became a vital source of timber and copper, although modern claims for Sumer's potential lack of direct timber supplies have sometimes been overplayed.

-Although the exact location of this ancient centre is unknown despite some online sources claiming the contrary, Bahrain is very much a strong candidate for the role (north-eastern Arabia is another candidate).
-Nothing more certain than that can be stated, as ancient sources are too indistinct to provide a definitive conclusion to the question.
-If the location is accurate, however, then Dilmun's population was an East Semitic-speaking people of the same general group as Akkadians.
+Although the precise location of this ancient centre is unknown despite some online sources claiming the contrary, Bahrain is very much a strong candidate for the role.
+North-eastern Arabia is another candidate, as is Kuwait.
+Nothing more certain than that can be stated as ancient sources are too indistinct to provide a definitive conclusion to the question.

-Dilmun was not a production centre itself, but instead acted as a mercantile centre, bringing in timber and copper from farther afield.
+Dilmun was not a production hub itself, but instead acted as a mercantile centre, bringing in timber and copper from farther afield.
 It probably dealt heavily with the aforementioned Omani mines (where uncharacteristic circular tombs can be found), but could also bring in goods from as far as Meluhha, a settlement of the Indus Valley civilisation.

 The difference between the Uruk IV period and the 'Early Dynastic' was that the former had used regional Uruk colonies to manage importations while the latter was content to go through a trading network without the need to establish colonies.